The Look That Says "Of Course It Didn't Work"

 The invisible resume I carry

 This fear isn’t just about the podcast.
-It’s about something bigger I’ve been circling.
+It’s about something bigger I’ve been coming to terms with.

 When I look at the people around me, I see clear markers of success.
 Titles, companies, degrees, accolades.
 Things you can point to that say “this person has accomplished something.”